AriFordsham/GHCWiki/data-parallel/regular.md

 ```

-where Shape is a type family defined on tuples of integers, including nullary
+where IX is the standard Haskell index class,  Shape is a type family defined on tuples of integers, including nullary
 tuples - arrays of which correspond to scalar values.
 So, for example

 ```wiki